 Under its Committee Charter, the Compensation Committee is authorized to select, retain and direct the activities, and terminate the services, of compensation advisors, as well as approve fees and expenses of such advisors.
-During 2017, the Compensation Committee engaged Frederick W. Cook & Co., Inc. ("FWC") to advise the Compensation Committee on certain executive officer compensation matters.
-In addition, during 2017, the Compensation Committee consulted Freshfields Bruckhaus Deringer US LLP ("Freshfields") on certain legal aspects of executive officer compensation.
-During 2017, the Compensation Committee requested advice on a variety of issues, including short- and long-term executive incentive compensation programs and executive contract amendments, as well as our say-on-pay proposal and other compensation disclosures included in our proxy statement for our 2017 annual meeting of shareholders and this Proxy Statement for the Annual Meeting.
-Neither FWC nor the Company provided any services to the other during 2017, apart from the advisory services provided by FWC to the Compensation Committee.
+During 2018, the Compensation Committee retained the services of Pearl Meyer & Partners, LLC ("Pearl Meyer") and Frederick W. Cook & Co., Inc. ("FWC") to advise the Compensation Committee on certain executive officer compensation matters.
+In addition, during 2018, the Compensation Committee consulted Freshfields Bruckhaus Deringer US LLP ("Freshfields") on certain legal aspects of executive officer compensation.
+During 2018, the Compensation Committee requested advice on a variety of issues, including short-term and long-term executive incentive compensation programs, executive contract amendments and the composition of our compensation peer group, as well as our say-on-pay proposal and other compensation disclosures included in our proxy statement for our 2018 Annual Meeting.
+Neither of Pearl Meyer and the Company, nor FWC and the Company, provided any services to the other during 2018, apart from the advisory services provided by Pearl Meyer or FWC to the Compensation Committee.
 Freshfields provided services to the Company as outside executive compensation counsel.
 In such capacity, Freshfields advised the Company regarding executive officer and other compensation matters.
 The Company routinely is engaged by Freshfields to provide services to it or its clients in the ordinary course of our business.
-After consideration of the above factors, as well as information supplied by FWC, including its independence letter, the Compensation Committee concluded that FWC is independent and not subject to any conflicts of interest.
-After considering the Company's relationships with Freshfields and its conflicts of interest policy and practices, the Compensation Committee concluded that Freshfields is not independent, but determined that it offers unique, well-rounded perspectives on our executive officer compensation, and the advice it provides is aligned with the interests of the Company.
-The Compensation Committee currently intends to continue to consult with FWC and Freshfields on executive officer compensation and other matters from time to time.
+After consideration of the above factors, as well as information supplied by Pearl Meyer and FWC, including their respective independence letters, the Compensation Committee concluded that Pearl Meyer and FWC were independent and not subject to any conflicts of interest when each of them was providing services to the Compensation Committee.
+After considering Freshfields' relationships to the Company and its subsidiaries and its conflicts of interest policy and practices, the Compensation Committee concluded that Freshfields is not independent. but determined that it offers unique, well-rounded perspectives on our executive officer compensation, and the advice it provides is aligned with the interests of the Company.
+The Compensation Committee currently intends to continue to consult with Pearl Meyer and Freshfields on executive officer compensation and other matters from time to time.
+During 2018, aggregate fees paid to each of FWC and Pearl Meyer for all services rendered by such company to the Compensation Committee did not exceed \$120,000.